Arizona v. Evans: Background

 On January 5, 1991, respondent is observed by Phoenix police officer Bryan Sargent driving the wrong way down a one-way street near the police station.
 When respondent was asked for his driver's license, respondent informed Sargent that it had been suspended.
 This prompted Sargent to check the data terminal in his patrol car for respondent's records.
 The record confirmed the respondent's license was suspended, and also showed the erroneous outstanding warrant for his arrest.
 Based on this warrant, Sargent proceeds to arrest respondent, and in the process of arrest, respondent drops a "hand-rolled cigarette that the officers determined smelled of marijuana."
 Sargent then searched respondent's car and discovered a bag of marijuana, and was charged with possession.
 When the Phoenix Police Department notified the Justice court of the arrest, they discovered the warrant had been quashed, and informed the police.

-Respondent argued that his arrest was unlawful since the warrant for his arrest had been quashed 17 days prior, and the discovery of the marijuana would not have happened without said arrest.
+Respondent argued that his arrest was unlawful since the warrant for his arrest had been quashed 17 days prior, and the discovery of marijuana would not have happened without said arrest.
 Therefore, he filed a motion to suppress due to a violation of his Fourth Amendment rights, to which the exclusionary rule is a remedy.
 Furthermore, he argued that "the purposes of the exclusionary rule would be served here by making the clerks for the court ... more careful about making sure that warrants are removed from the records."
 The trial court agreed, granting respondent's motion on the grounds that it could find no "distinction between State action, whether it happens to be the police department or not."

 Upon appeal, the Arizona Court of Appeals reversed the decision on a divided vote because it "believed that the exclusionary rule [was] not intended to deter justice court employees or Sheriff's Office employees who are not directly associated with the arresting officers or the arresting officers' police department."

 The Arizona Supreme Court rejected this distinction, reasoning that the exclusionary rule would force criminal records to be kept more efficiently by those who maintain them, whether police or court staff.